syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/kanban/EJ2_ASP.MVC/localization.md

 ## Right to left (RTL)

-The [ASP.NET MVC Kanban](https://www.syncfusion.com/aspnet-mvc-ui-controls/kanban-board) provides an option to switch its text direction and layout from right to left.
+The Kanban provides an option to switch its text direction and layout from right to left.
 It improves the user experiences and accessibility for users who use right-to-left languages (Arabic, Farsi, Urdu, etc.).
 To enable right-to-left mode in Kanban, set the `EnableRtl` to true.

 {% if page.publishingplatform == "aspnet-core" %}